Omer06/MemorizingWord/README.md

 * Improved project in java and used some frameworks.
 * The frameworks is : Back-End { Spring (context,mvc,security,aop) , Hibernate } and Front-End{ jsp,css(el ile yazıldı),jquery,ajax };
 * intermingled jsp and js for quick display the pages , therefore jsp can seem complex.
+* Server-Container : Tomcat 9

 For run the project(Eclipse) :

 * Install egit plugin from  eclipse marketplace.
 * Right-click in project explorer window then click import.
 * Click 'import from egit' under egit folder
-* in appeared window , enter info about the project then import the project.
+* In appeared window , enter info about the project then import the project.